rubrikinc/rubrik-sdk-for-python/docs/setup_cluster.md

 ## Useage

 By default, an un-bootstrapped Rubrik Cluster will respond to [multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) (mDNS) queries directed to `[node_serial_number].local`.
-It is important that mDNS resolution is working properly on system the SDK is called from if you wish to supply `[node_serial_number].local` to the `bootstrap()` funtion as the `node_ip` value.
+It is important that mDNS resolution is working properly on system the SDK is called from if you wish to supply `[node_serial_number].local` to the `bootstrap()` function as the `node_ip` value.
 Note that `bootstrap()` is used instead of `connect()` in when bootstrapping.

 mDNS resolution is not well supported on Windows, but it can be accomplished by installing the Apple Bonjour service, included with [iTunes](https://www.apple.com/itunes/) or [Bonjour Print Services](https://support.apple.com/kb/DL999?locale=en_US). mDNS is better supported on Linux and macOS, but you should verify working name resolution before using this function.
-If mDNS name resolution is not working on linux, you can determine the link-local IPv6 address of the un-bootstraped node(s) with the command `avahi-resolve --name [node_serial_number].local` or by using the [python-zeroconf](https://pypi.org/project/zeroconf/) library.
+If mDNS name resolution is not working on linux, you can determine the link-local IPv6 address of the un-bootstrapped node(s) with the command `avahi-resolve --name [node_serial_number].local` or by using the [python-zeroconf](https://pypi.org/project/zeroconf/) library.
 The link-local IPv6 address can then be passed to the `bootstrap()` function instead of the mDNS name.

 ## Troubleshooting

-Enable logging by passing `enable_logging=True` to the boostrap function.
+Enable logging by passing `enable_logging=True` to the bootstrap function.
 Example:

 ```
 bootstrap = rubrik_cdm.Bootstrap(node_ip, enable_logging=True)